graffiti-garden/tracker-server/README.md

 ### SSL

-Add CNAME entries for the `tracker.DOMAIN` and `peerjs.DOMAIN` subdomains by adding these lines to your DNS (where `DOMAIN` is replaced with your server's domain):
+Add an A and CNAME entry for the `tracker.DOMAIN` and `peerjs.DOMAIN` subdomains by adding these lines to your DNS (where `DOMAIN` is replaced with your server's domain):

 ```
 tracker.DOMAIN.
 1800 IN A DOMAIN_IP